MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-meetings.md

    ![Screenshot of the top of the bottom of the calendar highlighting meetin time and duration and Now.](media/calling-meetings-5.JPG "Screenshot of the top of the bottom of the calendar highlighting meetin time and duration and Now")

-3. To open a specific meeting, select the meeting.
-You'll see the meeting details, including the meeting date and time, meeting name, and organizer.
+3. To open a specific meeting, select the meeting on the calendar.
+In the window that appears, you'll see the meeting details, including the meeting date and time, meeting name, and organizer.

     ![Screenshot of Meeting details window.](media/calling-meetings-6.JPG "Screenshot of Meeting details window")